Assessment & Occupational Therapy for Autistic Teens in Norfolk

 Once assessment is complete, I review all the information and feedback to you to share my impression of the current needs and recommendations for next steps.

-If we move on to therapy sessions, we:
+If we move on to therapy sessions, I support clients to identify meaningful, functional goals.

 • Regulating emotions and sensory overwhelm at school or college

-• Developing friendships and confidence in social interactions
+• Developing friendships and confidence in social situations

 • Developing safer coping and regulation strategies